Pilates: Comparison with yoga

 Modern yoga, like Pilates, is a mind-and-body discipline, though yoga classes are more likely to address spiritual aspects explicitly.
+Both yoga and Pilates incorporate elements of stretching and breathing.
+Both are low-impact, low-intensity exercises, but there are key differences.
+When practicing yoga, individuals hold certain poses for longer periods of time and flow into others; when practicing Pilates, individuals move their arms or legs while in certain positions.
+With yoga, breath is used for relaxation and to hold poses.
+With Pilates, breath is used to power the muscles with more energy.
+Most Pilates exercises start from lying down, while most yoga poses start from standing up.

-Some poses are similar in the two disciplines; for example, open leg balance closely resembles Navasana (boat pose); roll over is similar to Halasana (plough pose); and swan and push-up are essentially identical to Bhujangasana (cobra pose) and Chaturanga Dandasana (low plank pose).
+Some poses are similar in the two disciplines, for example, open leg balance closely resembles Navasana (boat pose), roll over is similar to Halasana (plough pose), and swan and push-up are essentially identical to Bhujangasana (cobra pose) and Chaturanga Dandasana (low plank pose).
 Both disciplines develop strength, flexibility and fitness.
-Pilates, however, emphasises core strength where yoga emphasizes flexibility.
+Pilates, however, emphasises core strength, while yoga emphasizes flexibility.